SonarSonic/DrawingBotV3/README.md

 4) **Mac M1 (arm64) - Executable** _(.jar)_

    The bundled OpenJFX does not work on arm64 processors and using a x86 java build (through Rosetta 2 emulation) has graphical glitches & reduced performance.
-   The best option is to install a JDK build with JFX built in, such as the one provided by Bellsoft: https://github.com/bell-sw/homebrew-liberica just make sure to install the full package or JFX won't be bundled.
+   The best option is to install a JDK build with JFX built in, such as the one provided by [Bellsoft](https://github.com/bell-sw/homebrew-liberica) just make sure to install the full package or JFX won't be bundled.

 5) **Raspberry PI (ARM32) - Executable** _(.jar)_